 Transporting it was also impossible.
 Not once was I able to accept a ride.
 The hybrid bicycle was just too darn big to fit into a car trunk.
 And even though the wheels had quick releases, taking them off and putting back on was a hassle.
 One time I had a flat tire, and had to walk over a few miles to Bike Zone in Greece, to get a new tube.

 Finally, even though I missed the hybrid bicycle, I gave it away to a good friend.
 I knew she’d take very good care of it, just like I did.

 Then Came The Folding Bicycle

-The day I won a Citizen Folding Bicycle from Hart’s Local Grocers, everything changed.
-I never saw a Folding Bicycle before, and had no idea they’ve been around for many years.
-The more I used this unique Bicycle, the more I discovered it’s benefits.
-At home I was able to store it in a corner, out of the way.
+The day I won a Citizen Folding Bicycle everything changed.
+I never saw a folding bicycle before, and had no idea they’ve been around for many years.
+The more I used this unique bicycle, the more I discovered it’s benefits.
+At home I was able to store it in a corner, out-of-the-way.
 If the weather got bad, no problem.
 I’d just hop on the bus or accept a ride home.
 And when going to restaurants or grocery stores, just bring it inside with me.

 I did end up selling the Citizen and replacing it with a Brompton.
 The Brompton is much lighter and compact.
 Plus it has a whole bunch of accessories and replacement parts available.